darshkpatel/MVTouchbar/README.md

 **Note:** Currently a PoC Application, Major changes need to be done to this application. ( This is also my first Swift Project so it's in no way testament to best programming practices )

 - Music Visualizer (Duh!)
 - Visualize audio from system microphone
+- Low Resource Consumption (9% utilization of a single core, ~60MB Ram )

 In Progress
 - Visualize system audio directly without microphone